J&J Medical Connect

 -

-Abbreviations: ACR, American College of Rheumatology response criteria; BL, baseline; BSA, body surface area; FACIT-F, functional assessment of chronic illness therapy-fatigue; HAQ-DI, health assessment questionnaire disability index; IGA=Investigator's Global Assessment; LS, least square; MD, major disruption (Ukraine and neighboring countries/territories beginning 24 February 2022); MDA, minimal disease activity; MI, multiple imputation; ND, natural disaster (COVID-19 site access restrictions); NRI, non-responder imputation; PASI, Psoriasis Area and Severity Index; PBO, placebo; PsO, psoriasis; q4w, every 4 weeks; q8w, every 8 weeks; SF-36 PCS, 36-item short-form health survey physical component summary.
+Abbreviations: ACR, American College of Rheumatology response criteria; BL, baseline; BSA, body surface area; COVID-19, coronavirus disease 2019; FACIT-F, Functional Assessment of Chronic Illness Therapy-Fatigue; HAQ-DI, Health Assessment Questionnaire-Disability Index; IGA, Investigator's Global Assessment; LS, least square; MD, major disruption (Ukraine and neighboring countries/territories beginning of February 24, 2022); MDA, minimal disease activity; MI, multiple imputation; ND, natural disaster (COVID-19 site access restrictions); NRI, nonresponder imputation; PASI, Psoriasis Area and Severity Index; PBO, placebo; PsO, psoriasis; q4w, every 4 weeks; q8w, every 8 weeks; SF-36 PCS, 36-item Short-Form Health Survey Physical Component Summary.

 aAfter applying treatment failure rules (no change from BL or nonresponder), data impacted by ND/MD were imputed using MI; other missing data were imputed using NRI.